 \subsection{Comparison with human histopathologists}

-To assess coherence of the medical diagnosis of the prostate cancer an experiment with 9 volunteered physicians, experts in histopathology, has been conducted.
-They have been presented with the 46 WSI of prostate tissue, some containing canerous changes.
-The same has been tried with the DCNN diagnosis rule presented in Section~\ref{sec:scan-level-diagnosis}.
-Results of this experiment are presented in the Table~\ref{table:doctors-experiment}.
+To assess the coherence of the medical diagnosis of prostate cancer an experiment with 9 volunteered physicians, experts in histopathology, has been conducted.
+They have been presented with the 46 WSI of prostate tissue, some containing cancerous changes.
+The same has been tried with the DCNN diagnosis rule described earlier.
+The results of this experiment are presented in Table~\ref{table:doctors-experiment}.
 Each D\textit{i} column contains responses of the \textit{i}-th expert, whereas DCNN corresponds to the responses of the proposed system.
 The "C Tissue \%" column reflects the percentage of the cancerous tissues in each WSI scan as returned by the ensemble of deep classifiers.
-The last three columns of Table~\ref{table:doctors-experiment} contain classification results obtained with the statistical hypothesis tests: the Welch parametric t-test, as well the nonparametric WMW and the permutation test, as described in Section~\ref{sec:stat}.
-In this case, each of the statistical hypothesis tests was performed independently from each other and the DCNN (i.e. this is not the \textit{post hoc} procedure described in the previous section), and the diagnosis was given based on the algorithm described in Section~\ref{sec:stat}.

-At least two interesting observations can be made.
-First, that the three statistical tests are concordant on a vast majority of the scans with the only one difference for the WSI no. 27, which is the only one for which all machine decisions are different from the decisions made by the experts.
-The second observation is a difference between the statistical tests and the DCNN.
-In this case the answers are also highly concordant except for the few cases, wherein only differences between the IHC and NC or IHC and C, but never between C and NC, can be observed, however.
-This comes from differences in the abstaining rules of each of these methods.

-The list of the WSI IDs used in the experiment shown in Table~\ref{table:doctors-experiment} is contained in the additional materials accompanying this paper.

-Finally, correlations of the answers shown in Table~\ref{table:doctors-experiment} have been statistically verified with the help of the Spearman non parametric test \citep{Sheskin2007}.
+Finally, correlations of the answers shown in Table~\ref{table:doctors-experiment} have been statistically verified with the help of the Spearman non-parametric test \cite{Sheskin2007}.
 Each pair of responses has been verified, including the responses of a human vs. human, as well as human vs. the proposed DCNN rule.
-Results of these tests are presented in Table~\ref{table:Spearman-experiment}.
-The correlation between DCNN method and expert histopatologists is in the range from 0.75 up to 0.83.
-These results do not significantly differ from the correlations obtained in the group of the human experts, in which the lowest correlation was 0.64.
+The results of these tests are presented in Table~\ref{table:Spearman-experiment}.
+The correlation between the DCNN method and expert histopathologists is in the range from 0.75 up to 0.83.
+These results do not significantly differ from the correlations obtained in the group of human experts, in which the lowest correlation was 0.64.